backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 ### <span style="font-size:1.2em;">Hyperparameter Tuning</span>

 First, I'll fit and compare the search results of two different grids.
-This is primarily to compare Lasso VS. Ridge regression as the method of regularization.
+This is primarily to compare lasso vs. ridge regression as the method of regularization.
 The grids also contain the eligible solvers for each method, and an array of 'C' values.

-The solver is just an itterative procedure used for minimizing the convex cost function.
-*[Additional Info: Solving for true optimality is computationally expensive, rarely practical, and often isn't even possible.
-Different approximation methods have been developed over the years, each have their own pro's and con's, but their results generally don't deviate enough to matter.
-For small datasets, the selection is somewhat arbitrary.]*
+**'solver' -** The solver is just an itterative procedure used for minimizing the convex cost function.
+A variety approximation methods have been developed over the years, each have their own pro's and con's, but their results generally don't differentiate enough to matter.
+For small datasets, the selection is somewhat arbitrary.

-Finding the best value for 'C' is more important than choosing which solver to use.
+**'C' -** Finding the best value for 'C' is by far more important than choosing a solver.
 This parameter determines the strength of regularization; the higher the value, the less regularization.
-I'm only checking the values 0, 5, 10, ..., 100 in these grids.
-I'll use the result to refine my search afterwards.

 ```python
 # instantiate logreg-lasso parameter grid